imShayan/portfolio_website/README.md

 ## Portfolio_website

-Developed using React JS framework and also used Next Js
+Developed using React JS framework and also used Next JS and styled components